 4.0 Import the Model Input File

 On the Import HEC1 Model File form (‘Hydrology HEC-1 Import HEC-1 File’), click the button on the right of the ‘Import File’ textbox field to locate the location of the HEC-1 Model Input File to be used by the program.
-Find the HEC-1 model file, select it, and press ‘OK’.
+Find the HEC-1 model file SMALL.dat, select it, and press ‘OK’.
 Press the ‘Import’ button to import the selected file.